ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 - : bytes = Bytes.of_string "abcdefghij_lmnopqrstuvwxyz"
 ```

 Byte sequences can be created from `string` values using the function `Bytes.of_string`.
-Individual elements in the sequence can be updated or read by their index using `Bytes.set`, and, respectively `Bytes.get`.
+Individual elements in the sequence can be updated or read by their index using `Bytes.set` and `Bytes.get`.

 You can think of byte sequences as either:
 * updatable strings that can't be printed, or
 * `char` arrays without syntactic sugar for indexed read and update.

 **Note**: the `bytes` type uses a much more compact memory representation than `char array`.
-As of writing this tutorial, there is a factor of 8 between `bytes` and `char array`.
+As of writing this tutorial, there is an 8 factor between `bytes` and `char array`.
 The former should always be preferred, except when `array` is required by polymorphic functions handling arrays.

 <!-- FIXME: link to a dedicated Byte Sequences tutorial -->